Baptist Hicks, 1st Viscount Campden: Career

 Having made large loans to the Crown and prominent courtiers, he was knighted on 23 July 1603, soon after the accession of James I. Hicks was one of the first citizens who kept a shop (at the White Bear on Cheapside) to continue in trade once knighted.
 James ordered Hicks to send a variety of fabrics to Scotland for his wife, Anne of Denmark.
 Hicks was asked to supply crimson velvet, damask, and satin for the coronation on 25 July.
 He was paid £3,000, but was left with 1,400 yards of unused fabric.
 He was in dispute with the Court of Aldermen of the City of London because he was unwilling to serve as an alderman; however the king directed that he be excused as a "king's servant".

-Hicks supplied King James' court with silks and "rich mercery ware", and supplied velvet to Bess of Hardwick and her son William Cavendish, 1st Earl of Devonshire.
+Hicks supplied King James's court with silks and "rich mercery ware", and supplied velvet to Bess of Hardwick and her son William Cavendish, 1st Earl of Devonshire.
 He was allocated £2000 from the duty on sea coal to remunerate him for fabric supplied to royal wardrobe ordered by the Earl of Dunbar.

-With Thomas Woodward, Hicks provided the fabrics supplied to Princess Elizabeth for her wedding to Frederick V of the Palatinate in February 1613 and to the Lord Chancellor, Francis Bacon, for the visit of the Archbishop of Spalato in 1618.
+With Thomas Woodward, Hicks provided the fabrics supplied to Princess Elizabeth for her wedding to Frederick V of the Palatinate in February 1613; and to the Lord Chancellor, Francis Bacon, for the visit of the Archbishop of Spalato in 1618.

 Hicks was created a baronet on 1 July 1620 and began a career in public service.
 He was appointed one of the Commissioners to inquire into the condition of St. Paul's Cathedral, and was elected as MP for Tavistock in 1620, and for Tewkesbury from 1624 to 1628.